(A resource guide for anyone whose children are detained at the Kearny Mesa Juvenile Hall in San Diego County)

 Items you may not send in the mail

 Letters must not exceed (5" x 7") in size, and must not be mailed in a padded envelope or a double-sided card.
-It must not contain any writings/markings on the exterior of the envelope that depict offensive images as well as gang affiliation.
+It must not contain any writings/markings on the exterior of the envelope that depict offensive images or gang affiliation.

 How to properly address mail correspondence